 Learning that your unborn twins have a major medical issue or life-threatening condition can be devastating.
 As a parent, you struggle with difficult decisions for your conjoined twins and the uncertain future.
 Outcomes can be difficult to determine, and conjoined twins who survive sometimes face tremendous obstacles.

 Because conjoined twins are rare, it may be difficult to find supportive resources.
 Ask your health care team if medical social workers or counselors are available to help.
 Depending on your needs, ask for information on organizations that support parents who have children with physical conditions that limit their abilities or who have lost children.

 If you're pregnant with conjoined twins, you'll be referred to a team of specialists to help guide you and create a treatment plan for your twins.
 Here's some information to help you get ready and what to expect from your team.

 Before your appointment:

-Make a list of questions to ask your doctor.
+- Make a list of questions to ask your health care provider.
 List your questions from most to least important to make the most of your appointment time.

 Don't hesitate to ask other questions during your appointment.

 Your health care provider and other members of your health care team review your conjoined twins' tests and exam results and discuss options with you.
 Together with your team, you can make decisions for your twins' treatment and care.